 # 7 – Teacher Teacher

-The 38 Special song “Teacher Teacher,” was released on the soundtrack to the motion picture film Teachers that starred Nick Nolte.
+The 38 Special song “Teacher Teacher,” was released on the soundtrack to the motion picture film Teachers which starred Nick Nolte.
 The song was written by Jim Vallance and Bryan Adams, whom we recently interviewed.
 The soundtrack and film were both released in 1984.
 The song was a top 10 hit on the US Billboard Rock Tracks, peaking at number four.
 The songs also broke into the mainstream Top 40 charts, reaching the number twenty-five position on the US Billboard Hot 100.

 # 6 – Like No Other Night

 In 1986, 38 Special released their sixth studio album.
 It would be Don Barnes’ swan songs to the band until he returned a few years later in 1992.
 Their sixth studio album was entitled Strength in Numbers.
 The song “Like No Other Night” continued the band’s string of successful pop singles bordering between rock and pop music.
 At this point in time, the band seemed very far removed from their earlier southern rock sensibilities.